erhaym/decrypt-chromium-passwords/README.md

 constexpr char kObfuscationPrefixV11[] = "v11";
 ```

-As we can see, we have two possible prefixes, "v10" or "v11"  used by Chromium to signal how the saved password is processed, they're notably referred to as "ObfuscationPrefix", additionally we read that:
+As we can see, we have two possible prefixes, "v10" or "v11" used by Chromium to signal how the saved password is processed, they're notably referred to as "ObfuscationPrefix".
+Additionally we read that:
 - The "v10" prefix signals that the password is encrypted using a hardcoded password.
 - The "v11" signals that the password is stored by using an OS-level library, and Libsecret is given as an example.
 It is also said that V11 will not be used if the OS-level library is not available.
 So if Chromium fails to fetch the secret from the system's keyring, it falls back the the hardcoded kV10Key.